emmahodcroft/emmahodcroft.github.io/sequencing-fund.md

 However, a sequencer can only run with the appropriate reagents and limited-use 'kit' (which degrades over time and so must be replaced).
 Without these vital pieces, *a lab can have the samples, expertise, and base sequencing equipment ready to start producing SARS-CoV-2 genomes - but stand unused for weeks or months*.

-The start of an epidemic is one of the most critical times to collect sequences: these unique dynamics are hard to capture after-the-fact, and countries need as much data as possible in order to make appropriate decisions about social distancing, border closures, and lockdowns.
+The start of an epidemic is one of the most critical times to collect sequences: these unique dynamics are hard to capture after-the-fact, and countries need as much data as possible in order to make appropriate decisions about interventions such as social distancing and lockdowns.
-Many of these centres are likely to be funded in future by local or governmental funding schemes, but will not be able to start processing critical samples *now*.
+Many of sequencing centres are likely to be funded in future by local or governmental funding schemes, but will not be able to start processing critical samples *now*.
 **Our aim is to quickly provide sufficient money to ensure that labs are not limited by reagents & kit, and can start generating and uploading sequences both for local response and for other scientists to use, as soon as possible.**

 ![image](/images/fredHutch_covid.png)